 The Avon Drinking Water Facility (ADWF) is committed to the Partnership for Safe Water - a voluntary effort between six drinking water organizations and more than 200 water utilities throughout the United States with a mission to improve the quality of water delivered to customers by optimizing water system operations.
 The facility is in the third phase of the four-phase program aimed at improving performance beyond even proposed regulatory levels.
-ADWF has received the Directors Award of Recognition from the Partnership for Safe Water and will be one of a select group of utilities honored by the Partnership at the annual American Water Works Association conference in June 2017.
+ADWF received the Directors Award of Recognition from the Partnership for Safe Water in 2017 and has continued to achieve the water quality goals set forth by this partnership in 2018.